oracle/weblogic-monitoring-exporter/README.md

     http://localhost:8080/configuration
 ```

-where you should replace `myname` and `mypassword` with the credentials expected by WebLogic Server for its REST API,
+Replace `myname` and `mypassword` with the credentials expected by WebLogic Server for its REST API,
-and `<path to yaml>` is the relative path to the configuration to use.
+and `<path to yaml>` with the relative path to the configuration to use.

 ## Access the metrics